Browse by . . .

 The boulevard earns its impact from its width and relative uniformity.
 Buildings often play curved edges against straight ones and slanted windows, in block-like apartment towers less than ten stories tall.
 Louis Risse, a French civil engineer, got the idea in 1891, and it came to completion in 1914.
 The architecture began to take shape only in 1928, and construction ended about a decade later.
 The style may not make it into a history of architecture, only a history of New York.
 It defines a neighborhood, just as the rusticated brownstones of the Upper West Side contrast with the cleaner or more ornate Upper East Side.

-So much has dissolved into fiction along the way, with Bonfire of the Vanities or Howard Cosell's "Ladies and gentlemen, the Bronx is burning."
-They quickly became callous substitutes for urban history.
+So much has dissolved along the way into fiction.
+Bonfire of the Vanities or Howard Cosell's "Ladies and gentlemen, the Bronx is burning" quickly became callous substitutes for urban history.
 People forget.
 I should know, for my habit of summer walks goes back to exploring Central Park with my father.
 He grew up on the Grand Concourse, somewhere near Yankee Stadium.
 I no longer know where.

 A small world after all

 If all museums display the past, this museum's past is very much its own.
-Where the Met turns its back on Central Park, the Queens Museum belongs inside and out to Flushing Meadow Park.
+Where the Met turns its back on Central Park, the Queens Museum belongs inside and out to Flushing Meadows–Corona Park.
 Before barreling through the Bronx, Robert Moses commissioned its heavy stone walls, modernist lack of ornament, and spindly classical columns for the 1939 World's Fair.
-It served again as the New York City Pavilion in 1964.
+It served again as the New York City Pavilion in 1964 (still an issue for Charisse Pearlina Weston today).
 Along with contemporary art, it holds mostly souvenirs—like an IBM Selectric typewriter or dinosaurs from the Sinclair Oil Pavilion.
 Its glory, also left over from the fair, is an enormous scale model of the city.

-Coming to the panorama from the main floor, one overlooks Manhattan's Upper West Side, and it is fun picking out familiar landmarks from among its nine hundred thousand pieces.
+Coming to the panorama from the main floor, one overlooks Manhattan's Upper West Side, something a more modest model by Christina Lihan never reached, and it is fun picking out familiar landmarks from among its nine hundred thousand pieces.
 So what if I never found my high school or first apartment building?
 This version of New York real estate had its last major overhaul in 1994, and here the Twin Towers still stand.
 Every so often the lights dim, for sunset and sunrise over Central Park.
 New Yorkers will take special pleasure, too, in seeing New Jersey entirely grayed out.
 One has the same sense of freedom and control as in walking the streets of the city.

 The control part lasts only a minute.
 Rafael Viñoly, the same architect who remade the Bronx courthouse, designed the ramp as a simulated helicopter ride.
 Heading up to the mezzanine, one passes the far edge of five boroughs.
 Before long the city itself takes over, and Staten Island alone extends further than I ever imagined.
 Before long, too, the city hovers in that space between past and present.
 Coming back to earth, I might have found myself in either one, wondering where else I could go.